RayKux/Ghost-Eshop-Alternative-3ds/README.md

 ### English:

-This is an alternative eshop 3ds in the form of a Unistore Universal-Updater.
+This is an alternative eshop 3ds for Nintendo 3DS.

-Place the . unistore file in /3ds/Universal-Updater/stores/ *(Having previously installed and started Universal-Updater)*

 Made by Ghost0159.
 Chat with him on Gmail and feel free to ask him for more games to be added!

 Mail: contact.ghost01@gmail.com

-To make a paypal donation click [here](https://www.paypal.com/paypalme/WTCub).

 Download the latest version [here](https://github.com/Ghost0159/Ghost-Eshop-Alternative-3ds/releases/tag/v6.0).